jeremyong/taffy/README.md

 ## Usage

-Taffy is written in [TypeScript](https://www.typescriptlang.org/) and distributed via NPM.
+Tuppy is written in [TypeScript](https://www.typescriptlang.org/) and distributed via NPM.
 To start a new blog, execute the following commands:

 ```bash